w3nhao/flow_guidance/README.md

 conda env create -f environment.yml

 conda activate gflower

+# Install the local package
-conda install -c conda-forge gcc pip install -e .
+pip install -e .

-# And then you should see the Error because the gym was installed in ver > 0.18 by the auto installation
+# And then you should see the Error because the gym was installed in ver > 0.18 by the auto installation, so you need to install gym 0.18.3

-# if missing crypt.h
+# If you are sudoers, make sure omesa is installed
+# apt update
-apt install libcrypt1
+# apt install libosmesa6-dev libgl1-mesa-glx libglfw3 libglx-mesa0 libgl1-mesa-dri

-cp /usr/include/crypt.h $CONDA_PREFIX/include/python3.8/crypt.h
+# Install gcc toolchain + GL headers from conda-forge (non-root friendly)
+conda install -c conda-forge gcc glew mesalib -y

 # final step: install gym 0.18.3
 pip install setuptools==57.5.0